-If you are thing about starting a new garden, fall is the perfect time to get some of the initial work done.
-By starting a new garden this fall you will be all ready for planting early next spring!
+If you are thinking about starting a new garden, now is the perfect time to get some of the initial work done.

-As fall deepens, gardening is one of the last things on many people’s minds.
-If you have been thinking about starting a new garden fall is a great time to do it.
-If you get your new garden spot set up now in the fall it will be ready for planting early in the spring and everything will get off to a good start.
-So here are 5 things you should remember when starting a new garden:
+If you have been thinking about starting a new garden now is a great time to do it.
+Gardening can be a rewarding and tasty hobby.
+Here are 5 things you should remember when starting a new garden:

 Starting a new garden – Start Small